 - Keep your feet flat on the floor, and don’t arch your lower back.

 - Now check your knees: They should be pointing in the direction of your toes (not collapsing in or bowing out) and shouldn’t extend past your toes.

-- Once you’ve lowered as far as your hip mobility will allow, squeeze your glutes and stand back up — and repeat!
+- Once you’ve lowered as far as you can go comfortably while maintaining proper form, squeeze your glutes and stand back up — and repeat!

-Squats may seem like a simple, natural movement, but you always want to make sure your joints are aligned properly before you bust out 50 to 250 in a row.
+Squats may seem like a simple, natural movement, but you always want to make sure your joints are aligned properly before you bust out 50 (or 250) in a row.

 "You can modify the squat by performing an isometric hold, also known as a 'wall sit,' so that you get some load through those muscle groups," Lauder-Dykes says.
 "You can also focus on only emphasizing the eccentric or lowering portion of the movement."

 This creates more continuous tension to strengthen the muscles, tendons and ligaments in your knees, which improves overall strength and can also help with knee pain, he says.

 Modification 1: Isometric Hold (Wall Sit)

 - Stand against a wall with your feet several inches away from the wall.

 - Slide your back down the wall until your hips and knees form 90-degree angles.